Secrets Wild Orchid Montego BayMontego Bay, Jamaica

 More than 17,000 square feet of meeting, event, and ballroom space

 Secrets Wild Orchid provides on-site planners that can coordinate events and meetings both large and small.
 There are nearly a dozen different spaces that can be used for cocktail receptions, banquets, performances, business retreats, or classes.
 Packages are available, and guests can also create custom events.

 Several on-site pavilions and a host of indoor venues for island nuptials

 Weddings are big business in Jamaica, and Secrets Wild Orchid is definitely in on the game, providing an exhaustive list of services ranging from on-site wedding coordinators to pressing and steaming the bride and groom’s gown and tux.
 Three packages are offered, and made-to-order weddings can also be arranged.
 Prices for packages start around $1,000 for up to 10 guests, and all packages include a wedding cake, sparking wine, a bouquet and boutonnière, an officiant, and free nights that go toward a future anniversary stay.

-While ceremonies generally take place in one of several wedding pavilions along the, a vast array of meeting rooms and ballrooms are available for cocktail hours, receptions, and rehearsal dinners.
+While ceremonies generally take place in one of several wedding pavilions along the beach, a vast array of meeting rooms and ballrooms are available for cocktail hours, receptions, and rehearsal dinners.

 Secrets’ website also features a registry option in which marrying couples can request gifts be given in the form of credits toward a honeymoon at the resort.